-Not accepting new patients.
+Not currently accepting patients

 It takes a tremendous amount of courage to ask for help when faced with what may seem like insurmountable challenges in relationships and life.
 I believe that all people are capable of healing and personal growth, and that your feelings matter, as do your thoughts and behavior patterns.
 In our work together, we will build on your strengths to help you face difficult situations with more intention and awareness.
 I especially enjoy working with people who struggle with disordered eating behaviors or who have been diagnosed with an eating disorder.